How to Build an Email List for Your Blog (Beginner’s Guide)

 - Checklists (e.g., “Blog Launch Checklist”)

-- Mini eBooks or Guides
+- Mini eBooks or guides

 - Email courses or challenges

-- Printable planners
+- Printable planners and worksheets

 3. Add Signup Forms Throughout Your Blog

-- Homepage feature section
+- Homepage feature section or hero banner

 - Blog sidebar or sticky bar